johannes-kk/Elbas-Deep-Learning/README.md

 ![Subset of model output on test set.](figures/model_results/subset_targets_vs_predicted.jpeg "Multi-LSTM ResNet true vs predicted on a subset of the test set.")
 *Near Elbas VWP predictions from using the Multi LSTM ResNet model (red) compared to the true values (blue), over a three-week period with at times quite volatile prices.
 The stippled bands mark the lower and upper limit of the test set interquartile range (IQR).*

+The RIE of the five trained models beat the median CE, which in turn beat the median MVL.
+This ensemble also performed better under especially volatile periods.
+A few examples are shown below, plotted against the true VWP, as well as the IQR and min/max of the underlying individual trades.

 ![](figures/model_results/combined_subset_2.jpeg "Cherry-picking an impressive-looking subset.")
 ![](figures/model_results/combined_subset_1.jpeg "Cherry-picking another impressive-looking subset.")